WordPress Performance

 These lines detect certain search engines that try to index these, and simply redirect them back to the original page URL, without running any PHP code.

-If your site uses many external image files, JavaScript files or CSS stylesheet files, set up appropriate caching and compression rules for those files.
+If your site uses many image files, JavaScript files or CSS stylesheet files, you might want to consider setting up appropriate caching.

 Should I do anything else?